 Learn to install, repair and maintain interior and exterior components on motorhomes, travel trailers, fifth-wheel trailers, truck campers, tent trailers and van conversions.

-If you like a variety of work, an aptitude for mechanical and electronic work as well as problem solving – you will like a career as a Recreation Vehicle Service Technician.
+If you like a variety of work, an aptitude for mechanical and electronic work and problem-solving – you will enjoy a career as a recreation vehicle service technician.

 Duties may include: